Roseville Auto Accident Lawyers

 - Internal Bleeding

-Possible Damages in a Personal Injury Case
+Damages You May Pursue In A Personal Injury Case

-- Medical Bills – According to the National Safety Council (NSC), calculable costs of motor-vehicle crashes by injury severity were $1,778,000 for death, $155,000 for a disabling injury, $40,000 for an evident injury, $24,000 for a possible injury, $6,700 when no injury is observed, and $5,700 for property damage only.
-Average comprehensive costs by injury severity were $12,474,000 for death, $1,016,000 for a disabling injury, $221,000 for an evident injury, $120,000 for a possible injury, and $17,000 when no injury is observed.
+- Medical Bills — According to the National Safety Council (NSC), calculable costs of motor-vehicle crashes by injury severity were $1,778,000 for death, $155,000 for a disabling injury, $40,000 for an evident injury, $24,000 for a possible injury, $6,700 when no injury is observed, and $5,700 for property damage only.
+Average comprehensive costs by injury severity were $12,474,000 for death, $1,016,000 for a disabling injury, $221,000 for an evident injury, $120,000 for a possible injury, and $17,000 when no injury was observed.

 Are Punitive Damages Possible?